Marker-Inc-Korea/AutoRAG/README.md

 ### 3. Run Dashboard

-You can run dashboard to easily see the result.
+You can run a dashboard to easily see the result.

 ```bash
 autorag dashboard --trial_dir /your/path/to/trial_dir